Progress towards understanding ultranonlocality through the wavevector and frequency dependence of approximate exchange-correlation kernels: Results at the optical limit from local (LDA) and non-local (MCP07) dynamic kernels

 To complete the analysis of the coefficient $\alpha(\omega)$, we have performed a calculation of the ground-state correlation energy of the UEG for electron-density parameters in the range from $\rs = 1$ to $\rs = 10$.
 The PW92 approximation \cite{perdew1992} (black solid line in Fig. \ref{fig:ueg_eps_c}) is regarded as exact.
 In Fig. \ref{fig:ueg_eps_c}, we plot the full MCP07 correlation energy (blue solid line in Fig. \ref{fig:ueg_eps_c}) together with the result of using various approximations to $\fxc$: the fully non-local dynamic MCP07 with $\kb=0$, the GKI dynamic LDA, the QV dynamic LDA, the ALDA, and the RPA.
-The method for obtaining correlation energies through the fluctuation dissipation theorem \cite{furche2005} by using the Cauchy Integral Formula for the frequency integral is described in Ref. \cite{ruzsinszky2020}.
-Here we see that while the ALDA is known to overestimate the correlation energy significantly for all values of $\rs$, the introduction of the frequency dependence (still within the LDA, $q=0$ in $\fxc$) improves the correlation energy considerably.
+The method for obtaining correlation energies through the fluctuation dissipation theorem \cite{furche2005}, using the Cauchy Integral Formula for the frequency integral, is described in Ref. \cite{ruzsinszky2020}.
+Here we see that while the ALDA is known to overestimate the correlation energy significantly for all values of $\rs$, introducing frequency dependence (still within the LDA, $q=0$ in $\fxc$) improves the correlation energy considerably.
 The fully non-local and dynamic MCP07 xc kernel yields excellent correlation energies, particularly with increasing $\rs$.
 When the frequency dependence of the MCP07 xc kernel is undamped by taking $\kb=0$, the correlation energy is clearly worsened, but not to the same extent as in the case of $\alpha(\omega)$.

 Note, however, the role of the wavevector in determining accurate correlation energies.
 Both the QV kernel and dynamic LDA, which are wavevector-independent, tend to over-correct the RPA.
-However, the MCP07 $\kb=0$ kernel, which adds wavevector dependence to the dynamic LDA, gives reliable estimates of the UEG correlation energy.
+However, the MCP07 $\kb=0$ kernel, which adds a naive wavevector dependence to the dynamic LDA, gives less reliable estimates of the UEG correlation energy.
+Using nonzero $\kb$ and correctly interpolating between known limits, as in MCP07, improves upon the dynamic LDA.
 It is easy to show that the analytic continuation of $\fxc(\omega)$ to imaginary frequency $iu$ (with $\omega$ and $u$ purely real), which is needed for the calculation of correlation energies, is

 with $f_{\infty} \equiv \lim_{\omega\to\infty} \fxc(\omega)$.
 The GKI and QV dynamic LDAs make $\im \fxc(\omega)$ a purely odd function of real-valued frequency $\omega$, and thus their corresponding $\re \fxc(\omega)$ are even functions of $\omega$.
 From Eq. (\ref{eq:im_fxc_im_freq}), we see that the integrand of $\im \fxc(iu)$ is odd in $\omega'$, and thus $\fxc(iu)$ is purely real.